MackMaritimus/liammacksnyder/README.md

 - “Design Work” is not yet active but will feature original visual and brand work

 ## 📂 Code Archive Repo (also WIP)
 A public GitHub archive of my coursework and personal projects, currently including SQL.
-Java, Python, and React Native contributions will be added soon.
+Java, Python, and React Native work will be added soon.

 [github.com/MackMaritimus/Liam-Mack-Snyder-Dev-Archive](https://github.com/MackMaritimus/Liam-Mack-Snyder-Dev-Archive)